Non-loose negative torus knots: Legendrian knots with and knot Floer invariants

+Hence, a transverse realization $T$ of the knot $T_{(p,-q)}$ in an overtwisted $S^3$ is strongly non-loose, if and only if it has non-zero transverse invariant $\mathfrak T(T)$ in $\HFK^-(T_{(p,q)})$.
+Moreover, they are classified by their transverse invariants, and actually, even by the self-linking number. \end{thm}

+\begin{proof} First, if a knot $K$ has a non-zero invariant $\mathfrak L(K)$, so do all its negative stabilizations.
+Hence, a Legendrian negative torus knot has non-zero invariant only if it is strongly non-loose as a transverse knot.
+Indeed, in the presence of Giroux $2\pi$-torsion all Heegaard Floer invariants vanish \cite{SV}, while the vanishing of invariants when we add boundary parallel $\pi$-torsion is a consequence of an odd change (by $\slk=2A-1$) in $d_3$ and the structure of $\HFK^-(T_{(p,q)})$ (see Remark \ref{rmk:d3}).
+So, by Corollary \ref{cor:transverse}, $K$ is up to negative stabilizations equivalent to a Legendrian knot $L^\ell$ with $p<D'<E'$.

+So, we just need to prove that every $L^\ell$ with $p<D'<E'$ (hence, every transversely non-loose realization) has non-zero invariant, and that they distinguish non-equivalent realizations.

-The opposite direction is a direct application of \cite[Theorem 1.1]{M.s}.
-Indeed, as observed above the $-n$-contact surgeries of all stabilizations negative along the knots $L$, which satisfy the assumed condition, are tight for all $n\in\NN$.
-Since the underlying smooth manifolds are small Seifert fibered $L$-spaces with Euler number $-1$, they also have non-zero contact invariant (by \cite[Corollary 1.4]{M.t}).
-Hence, the theorem apply and $\mathfrak L(L)\neq0$, and then $\mathfrak L(K)\neq0$ for any Legendrian $K$ which is equivalent to $L$ up to negative stabilizations.
+Nonvanishing is a direct application of \cite[Theorem 1.1]{M.s}.
+Indeed, the negative tension of $L^\ell$ with $p<D'<E'$ is infinite, and by the correspondence of Theorem \ref{theorem:class} the $-n$-contact surgeries of all stabilizations negative along such $L^\ell$ are tight for all $n\in\NN$.
+Since the underlying smooth manifolds are small Seifert fibered $L$-spaces with Euler number $-1$, the tight structures also have non-zero contact invariant (by \cite[Corollary 1.4]{M.t}).
+Hence, the theorem applies and $\mathfrak L(L^\ell)\neq0$, and then $\mathfrak L(K)\neq0$ for any Legendrian $K$ which is equivalent to $L^\ell$ up to negative stabilizations.

-Finally, if a knot $K$ has non-zero invariant of $U$-torsion order $o$, then any of its destabilizations has non-zero invariant of order at least $o$.
-Hence, it suffices to prove that $U\cdot\mathfrak L(L)=0$ for all $L$ (of Figure \ref{fig:LSdgm}).
-We have just seen that if $\mathfrak L(L)\neq 0$, neither leading term of the two singular fibers is fully negative.
-Hence by the preface of \cite[Section 5]{M.t} and the correspondence with the tight structures on the closed manifold (given in the proof of Theorem \ref{thm:class}), the single positive stabilization of such a knot is loose. \endproof
+Nonequivalent $L^\ell$ give by the correspondence of Theorem \ref{theorem:class} non-isotopic tight structures on $M(-1;\frac{p-p'}{p},\frac{q'}{q},\frac{2}{2\ell+1})$; by \cite[Theorem 1.3]{M.t} also their induced $\spinc$-structures are different, and so are the relative $\spinc$-structures of the knots.
+Therefore, nonequivalent transverse knots are differed (already) by the Alexander grading of their transverse invariants, or equivalently, by their self-linking number. \end{proof}

-\begin{remark} In fact, we prove more.
-If a Legendrian realization $K$ of the knot $T_{(p,-q)}$ in an overtwisted structure on $S^3$ has non-zero $\mathfrak L(K)$, then a (single) positive stabilization of $K$ is loose.
-In terminology of Baker and Onaran \cite{BO}, we see that both the tension and the order of $K$ equal one.
+\begin{remark} Applying Remark \ref{rmk:tension} we see that any Legendrian realization $K$ of the knot $T_{(p,-q)}$ in an overtwisted structure on $S^3$ has the order equal to the tension (in terminology of Baker and Onaran \cite{BO}). \end{remark}

-However, from the classification in Theorem \ref{thm:class} we see, that there exist non-loose realizations of $T_{(p,-q)}$ whose single positive and negative stabilization are non-loose as well.
-But these knots necessarily have vanishing Legendrian invariant and they become loose after sufficiently many stabilizations regardless the sign.
-In other words, there exist non-loose negative torus knots whose tension is more than one, but their order is zero. \end{remark}